 The biggest drawback is that you may well discover that your current router can’t support your chosen VPN’s dedicated router VPN app, if it has one at all – and, as you'll notice in the next couple of paragraphs, it can get a bit confusing.

 The other problem is that it’s more difficult to change your VPN’s settings because your router doesn’t have a screen or interface.
 Any alterations will have to be done through your router’s dashboard on a PC, some of which are still very basic and difficult to use.
-However, a company called FlashRouters does provide a very useful router setup service, plus a great app that makes things a lot easier.
+A company called FlashRouters does provide a very useful router setup service, plus a great app that makes things a lot easier – but it's expensive.

 The five best router VPNs today(opens in new tab)

-ExpressVPN seems to have it all – not content with delivering the best service for regular devices, the British Virgin Islands-based firm also offers the easiest and most effective way of installing a router VPN.
+ExpressVPN just about has it all.
+Not only does it deliver the best service for regular devices, the British Virgin Islands-based firm also offers the easiest and most effective way of installing a router VPN.

 Unlike a number of other options further down this list, ExpressVPN offers its own custom router firmware you can use on a wide range of compatible routers.
 Essentially, that means you can control the router VPN from ExpressVPN’s own easy-to-use dashboard rather than delving into your router’s settings.